clawpack/doc/doc/fgout.rst

     fgout_grids.append(fgout)

 This specifies output on a 200 by 250 grid of equally spaced points on the rectangle `[-115, -70] x [-55, -10]`.
-(Note that these points are viewed as cell centers of a grid with these edges, so the actual points will be displaced from these edges.
+(Note that these values are cell edges, the actual fgout points will be at cell centers, displaced from these edges.
 See :ref:`fgout_registration` below.)

 The output times are equally spaced from `tstart = 0` to `tend = 6*3600` (6 hours).